City Centre, Bokaro

 Their rate of growth shows the demand these services have in the city.

 Market

-This is a main and a major marketplace in Bokaro Steel City.
+This is a main and major marketplace in Bokaro Steel City.
 This area has many fashionable stores which include Domino's Pizza, Reliance Fresh, Lenskart and many more.
 Other stores include vegetables vendors, small grocery and medical stores.

 Education

 City Centre is the education hub for IIT JEE, AIEEE and AIPMT aspirants in Jharkhand.
 FIITJEE, Bansal Classes and some more coaching institutes have their centers here.

 Harshvardhan Plaza

 Harsh Vardhan Plaza is a shopping complex at City Centre.
 This is one of the famous shopping malls in the city.
 This complex consists of restaurants and branded fashion stores.
-It has two floors of shopping and its remaining floors are for residential uses by the users.
+It has two floors of shopping and the remaining floors are for residential uses by the users.
 It was built in the 2000s.

 This shopping complex has also facilities for parking.
-Infrastructure of this complex is very well.
+Infrastructure of this complex is very well built.
 And it has several outlets.
 Now and currently it is the major shopping hub of the city.
-Which haves branded and standard shops and outlets.
+Which has branded and standard shops and outlets.